Ilysen/ShoppingList/README.md

 ### 7 March, 2024

 #### Version 1.0.2
 * Potential workaround for a Linux-exclusive bug in the vanilla code that caused shopping lists to double up indefinitely whenever the player switched bodies, such as through domination.
-Thanks to Krast and Duct Vader on Steam for reporting and helping diagnose this, and kernelmethod from the Caves of Qud Discord for discovering the workaround.
+Thanks to Krast and Duct Vader on Steam for reporting and helping diagnose this, and thank you *very* much to kernelmethod and librarianmage from the Caves of Qud Discord for discovering the workaround and spending several hours helping me try various solutions.

 ### 6 February, 2024